 Preventing Listeria Infection

-Important food safety measures should be followed to prevent Listeria infection – especially among the elderly and pregnant women.
+Important food safety measures should be followed to prevent Listeria infection, especially among the elderly, pregnant women, and those who are immunocompromised.

-Given its widespread presence in the environment, and the fact that the vast majority of Listeria infections are the result of consuming contaminated food or water, preventing illness and death is necessarily (and understandably) a food safety issue.
+Given its prevalence in the environment and the fact that the vast majority of Listeria infections are the result of consuming contaminated food or water, preventing illness and death is undoubtedly a food safety issue.

 Ready-to-eat meats, such as hot dogs, have already been subjected to a pathogen-killing step when the meat is cooked at the factory, so contamination is typically the result of in-plant contamination after that step.
 Improved sanitation in many plants has reduced the incidence of infection by half since 1986, but the risk persists, as illustrated by a large hot dog-associated outbreak that occurred in 1999.
 Additional heat treatment or irradiation of meat after it is packaged would eliminate Listeria that might be present at that point.

 To further decrease the risk of Listeria on ready-to-eat foods, there are rules in USDA Food Safety and Inspection Service (FSIS) inspected facilities to address the risk of post-process Listeria contamination.
 As of 2014, the most current version of 9 CFR 430, also known as The Listeria Rule, states that processing facilities must control for the pathogen by using either post-packaging lethality treatment, as aforementioned by Dr. Tauxe, anti-microbial additives, or a process to render the product unable to sustain contamination by L. monocytogenes, environmental sanitation, or a combination of these.
 Processing plants also must implement an environmental testing plan.

 The CDC provides a comprehensive list of recommendations and precautions to avoid becoming infected with Listeria, which are as follows:

 - Keep your refrigerator at 41°F (5°C) or below to slow the growth of Listeria.